paukstelis/octoprint_deploy/README.md

 Want to support this work?
 Buy Me a Coffee. https://www.buymeacoffee.com/ppaukstelis.
 Need help with octoprint_deploy?
 Ask on Discord: https://discord.gg/6vgSjgvR6u
 # octoprint_deploy
 These files provide a bash script for quickly deploying multiple octoprint instances on a single computer.
 For Linux systems (Ubuntu, Fedora, etc.) it will also install OctoPrint and a video streamer (mjpg-streamer or ustreamer).
 No need for lots of file editing or complicated Docker compose scripts!
+A background video on how it works from my ERRF2022 talk can be found here: https://www.youtube.com/watch?v=q0iCNl8-kJI&t=15378s

 # How to use
 * OctoPi